andrewbutterfield/reasonEq/README.md

 1. Select a parent directory to contain your first proof workspace folder.
 2. Run the application from within that parent directory using `req`.
-3. The program will start, and will create two directories, one that stores user data about your workspaces, and the second one, in your chosen parent directory, being a workspace folder called `MyReasonEq'.
+3. The program will start, and will create two directories, one that stores user data about your workspaces, and the second one, in your chosen parent directory, being a workspace folder called `MyReasonEq`.
 All your work will be saved in this folder.
 4. It will then start its command-line interface.

 ### Second and subsequent times